ashishkumar006/Assignment_12/README.md

-# GPT Text Generator
+# Text Generator

-This project is a GPT-based text generator built using a custom GPT model.
+This project is a text generator.
 It uses Gradio for creating an interactive web-based interface, allowing users to input text prompts and receive generated text completions.

 ---

 ## Features
-- **Custom GPT Model**: Utilizes a fine-tuned GPT model.
 - **Interactive Gradio Interface**: Allows for text input and configuration of generation parameters.
 - **Multiple Samples**: Generate multiple completions for the same input.
 - **Predefined Examples**: Provides example prompts that can be used for quick testing.